mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 <img src="{{  site.baseurl  }}/images/computer_science/stacks_queues/queue_example.png">

 ## Use cases
 Above, we defined Python classes for stacks and queues, using linked lists to store the objects' contents.
 In this section, we'll demonstrate the power of these abstract data types by solving a few [Leetcode](https://leetcode.com/) questions.
-At least to me, these questions seemed like an impossible puzzle when I first saw them.
-Once I understood how stacks and queues work, though, the puzzle neatly unfolded into a clean solution.
+At least to me, these questions seemed like impossible puzzles when I first saw them.
+Once I understood how stacks and queues work, though, the puzzles neatly unfolded into clean solutions.
 Hopefully I can share some of that "ah-ha" feeling in this post.

 ### Stacks
-One area where stacks are incredibly useful is code inspection.
-As you undoubtedly know if you're still reading this blog post, programming languages utilize parentheses (`( )`), square brackets (`[ ]`), and curly brackets (`{ }`) for functions, indexing, loops, and more.
+One area where stacks are incredibly useful is code validation.
+As you undoubtedly know if you're still reading this blog post, programming languages utilize curved (`( )`), square (`[ ]`), and curly (`{ }`) **brackets** for functions, indexing, loops, and more.
 Every open bracket needs a matching closed bracket, and you can't have a closed bracket before an open bracket.

 How do you keep track of all the open and closed brackets, and whether they're curved, square, or curly, without going crazy?
 How can we automatically tell that the brackets on the below left are correct, but the ones on the right are wrong?